 Class action proceedings in Quebec are governed by a distinct set of rules found in the Code of Civil Procedure.
-Individual or non-profit organisation plaintiffs have the option of receiving funding from the Fonds d’aide aux recours collectifs.23 Only individuals, non-profit organisations and private-interest entities with fewer than 50 employees can be plaintiffs in a class action.
-In order to be certified,24 proposed class proceedings must meet criteria similar to those for class certification in the rest of Canada.25 However, unlike the common law provinces, Quebec judges do not have broad discretionary power.
-Instead, they have more limited discretion to determine whether each of the criteria are fulfilled;26 and if those criteria are fulfilled, judges must certify the action.
-Plaintiffs need only demonstrate a prima facie case, and any doubt must be resolved in favour of the plaintiffs.27 Judges may play a more active role, with the ability but not the obligation to redefine the class so that it can be certified.28 Written arguments are not permitted at the certification stage, and parties must apply for leave to conduct examinations or file evidence.29 Judgments granting certification cannot be appealed by defendants.30 Essentially, in Quebec, the courts’ role at the authorisation stage is merely to filter out frivolous claims by determining whether the criteria are satisfied, nothing more.31 Quebec also has a ‘first to file’ rule, where motions for authorisation filed subsequent to the first motion can be suspended.
-However, this rule has recently come under judicial scrutiny.
-The recent decision of Schmidt v Johnson & Johnson Inc may signal a significant departure from the ‘first to file’ rule.32 While the court in this decision maintained that the first motion filed is to be given priority while subsequent motions are suspended, the court also allowed lawyers involved in subsequent motions to challenge the priority of the initial motion on the grounds that the initial motion was not pursued in the best interests of the putative members and constituted an abuse of the rule.
+Individual or non-profit organisation plaintiffs have the option of receiving funding from the assistance fund for class action law suits.25 In order to be certified,26 proposed class proceedings must meet criteria similar to those for class certification in the rest of Canada.27 However, unlike the common law provinces, Quebec judges do not have broad discretionary power.
+Instead, they have more limited discretion to determine whether each of the criteria are fulfilled;28 and if those criteria are fulfilled, judges must certify the action.
+Plaintiffs need only demonstrate a prima facie case, and any doubt must be resolved in favour of the plaintiffs.29 Judges may play a more active role, with the ability but not the obligation to redefine the class so that it can be certified.30 Written arguments are not permitted at the certification stage, and parties must apply for leave to conduct examinations or file evidence.31 A judgment authorising a class action may be appealed only with leave of a judge of the Court of Appeal.32 Essentially, in Quebec, the courts’ role at the authorisation stage is merely to filter out frivolous claims by determining whether the criteria are satisfied, nothing more.33 Quebec also has a ‘first to file’ rule, where motions for authorisation filed subsequent to the first motion can be suspended.

 Other recent Quebec antitrust class actions reveal some of the above-noted differences in practice.
 Harmegnies v Toyota Canada, a series of judgments that ended in 2008 at the Quebec Court of Appeal, was an attempt to certify a class action alleging Toyota’s ‘Access Toyota’ programme maintained the resale prices of new Toyota vehicles.
 The Quebec Court of Appeal denied certification because, inter alia, the liability of Toyota and the dealers could not be established without individualised analysis of each class member.
 More to the point here, the Quebec Court of Appeal noted that, although prior cases in other provinces and the US were valuable, they should be used with care in Quebec owing to differences in the law, particularly at the certification stage.